Walk on Fire (film): Plot

 In Macau, criminal Tong Heung-tung of the Hunan Gang, who bombed the Hong Kong police headquarters, was being send back to Hong Kong by Kowloon OCTB inspectors Lee Ho-lung and Lo Mo.
 During the process, the police van was ambushed by the Hunan Gang who helped Tong escape.
-Lee chased the gang all the way past the Mainland border and arrested them from causing mass destruction and his superior officer Chan had stern words for Tong from escaping the prison van.
+Lee chased the gang all the way past the Mainland border and arrested them causing mass destruction which maddened his superior officer Chan.

 Complaints Against Police Unit inspector Lau Kwok-wah is Lee's good friend.
 During one night while Lau, Lo Mo, Lee, his wife and daughters were dining, Lee's informant Miss Chung came for help.
-One of the Hunan Gang member, Wai, used Chung to lure Lee out to seek revenge for his brothers.
+Leader of the Hunan Gang, Wai, used Chung to lure Lee out to seek revenge for his brothers.
 When Lee made it to Chung's house, he fought with Wai's henchmen before being knocked out by Wai.
 Chung was also knocked and pretended to be unconscious and heard everything the gang said.
 After she got up, she left her house but the gang chased her and she mistakenly thought that she killed one of the henchmen.
 Wai and his gang brought Lee to the pier and brutally beat him before making him drunk and having him drive himself into the ocean, killing him.

 The next morning, Lee's wife, May, gave birth to a baby boy and was saddened when she heard of her husband's death.
 When she retrieved Lee's belongings at the police station, Lau told Chan that Lee's death was suspicious which Chan refused to believe.
 Lau and Lo Mo decided to investigate Lee's death and first, tries to find Lee's informant, Chung.
 They saw Chung crashing out of a nightclub and was harassed by narcotic officers before Lau went to the rescue.
 Lau and Lo Mo took Chung to a restaurant where Chung escaped.
 Just as expected by the two, she went to her grandmother's house where the Hunan Gang attempted to kill them by burning the house.
 Lau and Lo Mo came to rescue them.
 Lau took Chung to the police station where she told Chan that she saw Wai and his gang taking Lee, which Chan still refused to believe.
 Chan had his own inefficient ways to arrest the Hunan Gang and refused to let Lau interfere.